rhatdan/docker-rbac/README.md

 --user= /Unless it is his own UID.
 Volume Mount?
-Maybe volume mount volumes owned by his UID? docker exec/attach into a container running with one of the --privileged operations Created containers automatically get added to the list of containers that this user/admin owns, he then gets all of the access defined in section 1.
+Maybe volume mount volumes owned by his UID? docker exec/attach into a container running with one of the --privileged operations Created containers automatically get added to the list of containers that this user/admin owns, he then gets all of the access defined in the first.
 Remove containers that the user created/pulled docker rmi docker rm